Madour/NasNas/readme.md

 - ***ECS*** is a basic and easy to use Entity Component System created for NasNas.
 You can also use a third party ECS if you want.
 - ***Tilemapping*** is a Tiled Map loader (.tmx).
 It seamlessly integrates with NasNas and speeds up development for tile based games.
-Just like the other modules, this one is optional too, you can use tmxlite for example as a third party tiled map loader.
+Just like the other modules, this one is optional too.
 - More modules will be developed in the future !

 #